ELI-Data-Mining-Group/PELIC-dataset/README.md

 ## 7. PELIC spelling

-[`PELIC-spelling`](https://github.com/ELI-Data-Mining-Group/PELIC-spelling) is a repository which provides information and code about applying spelling correction to the PELIC dataset.
+[`PELIC-spelling`](https://github.com/ELI-Data-Mining-Group/PELIC-spelling) is a repository containing information and code about applying spelling correction to the PELIC dataset.
 Spelling correction is an important element to consider in any corpus study involving learner data.
 The decision whether to correct texts or not will invariably impact results: in some instances it may be preferable to use the raw text, maintaining its integrity and avoiding an additional layer of processing.
 However, for other projects, corrected text may provide a more accurate representation of the language features being investigated.

 For details of `PELIC-spelling` contents and example usage, please see the `PELIC-spelling` repo [README.md](https://github.com/ELI-Data-Mining-Group/PELIC-spelling/blob/master/README.md) file.